-The judicial and grievance proceedings are not adversarial, nor are they intended to duplicate the formal proceedings of a legal court of law.
+The grievance proceedings are not adversarial, nor are they intended to duplicate the formal proceedings of a legal court of law.
 Students are subject to the directives of those administrators responsible for the particular departments.

 Incident Report Validity

 Upon notification of an incident, the Dean of Students for Residential Communities & Community Standards will initiate an investigation.
 Following an investigation and upon determination by the Dean of Students for Residential Communities & Community Standards that a violation has occurred, the student will be charged.
 The accused student will be notified of charges.

 Administrative Disciplinary Action

 The President, the Provost and Dean of the College, Dean of Students, Senior Vice President for Planning and Administration, or an assigned representative thereof, has the authority and “sole discretion” to carry out immediate disciplinary or administrative action on behalf of the College.
 In some cases, prompt and decisive action may be required before there is an opportunity to conduct a hearing, as in cases in which a student’s continued presence on campus constitutes an immediate threat to the well-being or property of members of the College community, or to the orderly functioning of the College.

 If an individual is unable to function within the college community, demonstrates behavior that is deemed to be physically or emotionally harmful to others or oneself, violates standards of conduct, interferes with the academic progress of other students, and/or is otherwise disruptive to the college community, the College reserves the right to respond accordingly, which may include, but is not limited to any of the following: counseling or psychiatric referral off-campus, disciplinary action, and suspension or separation from the College.

 Although the Judicial Board constitution allows for varied sanctions, the following provides a general history of Judicial Board and administrative sanctions:

 - Reprimand/Disciplinary Warning: A written notice that a continuation or repetition of prohibited conduct, within a specified period of time, will be grounds for more serious disciplinary action.
 Disciplinary warning, if given, extends through graduation.